 Inspiring children through art and creativity

-Our history: The original Museum opened in 1983 in La Jolla as the Children’s Museum/Museo de los Niños, and moved to a downtown warehouse in 1993 and became Children’s Museum/Museo de los Niños.
+Our history: The original Museum opened in 1983 in La Jolla as The Children’s Museum of San Diego.
+It moved to a downtown warehouse in 1993 and became Children’s Museum/Museo de los Niños.
 In 2008, the Museum reopened as The New Children’s Museum – with the word “new” signifying their focus on commissioning contemporary artists to create full scale art installations for children to engage with and explore.
 The Museum is housed in a dynamic space designed by visionary and award-winning architect Rob Wellington Quigley and is one of the first green museums in California.
-In 2018, the Museum is celebrating 35 years in San Diego and 10 years as The New Children’s Museum.
+In 2018, the Museum celebrated 35 years in San Diego and 10 years as The New Children’s Museum.